vectara/vectara-docs/www/docs/api-reference/indexing-apis/core_indexing.md

 import {vars} from '@site/static/variables.json';

-The Low-level Indexing API provides low-level access to the semantic indexing capabilities of the platform.
-The Standard Indexing API organizes documents into sections that have IDs, titles, and descriptions, like traditional, hierarchical document structures.
-This Low-level Indexing API differs by focusing on document `parts` which allow for specific text and context definitions within a document.
+The Low-level Indexing API provides low-level access to the semantic indexing capabilities of the <Config v="names.product"/> platform.
+It focuses on document `parts` which allow for specific text and context definitions within a document.
+This approach differs from the [Standard Indexing API](indexing) which organizes documents into sections that have IDs, titles, and descriptions, like traditional, hierarchical document structures.

 This more granular control over documents enables you to tailor your indexing strategies.
-This API is reserved for advanced use cases and normal users should use the [Standard API](indexing).
+The Low-level Indexing API is reserved for advanced use cases and normal users should use the Standard Indexing API.

 :::tip